DiffuseHyperion/BossbarLib/README.md

 **Is BossbarLib perfect?**
 Unfortunately, not quite.
 Here are some worth-mentioning problems:
-* Wither shields when the health is under 50%.
-This is completely client-side, and there are no ways to avoid it.
-There are some workarounds, though: you can make a custom resource pack with `entity/wither/wither.png`, `entity/wither/wither_armor.png`, ``entity/wither/invulnerable.png` set to a blank, transparent image, so that players wouldn't be able to see the goddamn wither even though it is rendered.
-The second workaround is easier: just never set the health of a bossbar under 50%.
-If you want to use the bossbar as a timer, make the message to indicate the time left instead.
 * Version dependent (currently, it supports Spigot 1.8.8 only).
 Bad news, the default implementation of BossbarLib optimizes the wither entity by extending `EntityMonster`, a class in NMS package - which means you have to update BossbarLib every time when there is a Minecraft version update.
 The good news is, unless Mojang have developed new glitches for the bossbar again, making BossbarLib up-to-date usually wouldn't take so long.